Sean-In-The-Library/Leaflet-Libraries/aboutme.md

 ---
 layout: page
 title: About me
-subtitle: Why you'd want to go on a date with me
+subtitle: Why you'd want me as your law librarian
 ---

-My name is Inigo Montoya.
-I have the following qualities:
+My name Sean Harrington.
+I have:

-- I rock a great mustache
+- A law degree
+- A library master's
-- I'm extremely loyal to my family
+- I love to help people

 What else do you need?

 ### My story

-To be honest, I'm having some trouble remembering right now, so why don't you just watch [my movie](https://en.wikipedia.org/wiki/The_Princess_Bride_%28film%29) and it will answer **all** your questions.
+I'm a transplant from the beaches of Southern California who is passionate about emerging technologies in the law librarian field.